protocol-fuzzing/edhoc-fuzzer/README.md

 ## How to Learn
-After having set up the edhoc-fuzzer and the corresponding sul an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
+After having set up the EDHOC-Fuzzer and the corresponding sul, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
 Command-line arguments can be also provided, in order to overwrite those in the argument file.
 Notice the use of `@` before the argument file.
 The simplest high-level command is:
 ```bash